jostien/rpi-rgb-led-matrix-examples/README.md

 1. First cronjob is starting a bash-script running gpsd at boot up: **gps.sh**.
 2. Second cronjob is starting a bash-script running a python-script which reads out the wanted gps-data and saves it in file: **gpsspeed.sh** and **gpsspeed.py** as well as **gpstime.sh** and **gpstime.py**.
 Found no more elegant way to get speed from gps.
 3. Third cronjob is starting the led-binary which reads out file containing the gps-data.
 4. It might take some time until the NAVILOCK finds the gps signal.
-Won't work in a closed room.
+Won't work well in a closed room.

 ## Install libraries
 `sudo apt-get install gpsd gpsd-client python-gps`